Logo

 However, we run into an issue here.
 We can’t just append our equal-counts regex after the captures because the captures have already consumed the first two characters of the string.
 Our equal-counts regex must run on the entire string.

-The solution I came up with is to first use a positive lookahead to go to the end of the string, then use a negative lookahead to run the equal-counts regex on the entire string.
+The solution I came up with is to first use a positive lookahead to go to the end of the string, then use a negative lookahead to reset the position back to the start of the string.
 Lookaheads do not consume characters, so this does exactly what we need!
 This technique looks like this:

 (?=